thechamp262/1306---Roberts-The-Forum/README.md

 4 random photos will now be shown on the join page.
 I'm thinking about adding album artwork to the side to the sign-up form on that page.

 Will added the ablity to delete profile

+Update: June 27th

+The error messages are where I want them to be.

+I've added the about us and contact us page(the email is not being sent)

+I've added a page that allows the user to view up to 25 of their fav artist albums and linked each photo to it's appopriate last fm page.

+I've added Some color to the logo and headers

+I have yet to link the about us and contact us page to every page of the site I will do so later.